chrisroberts/berkshelf_ext/README.md

 # Berkshelf Ext

-Berkshelf extensions to add features to berkshelf not accepted upstream.
+Berkshelf extensions to add features to berkshelf.

 ## Usage